MicroEJ/docs/VEEPortingGuide/introduction.rst

 VEE Port Build Process
 ======================

-The following figure shows the overall process to obtain an Executable file to deploy on a device.
+The following figure shows the overall process to create an Executable file to deploy on a device.
 The first three steps are performed within MICROEJ SDK.
 The remaining steps are performed within the C IDE.

 .. _fig_overall-process: